proddata/crate/docs/config/cluster.rst

   | *Default:*  ``15m``
   | *Runtime:*  ``yes``

-  Defines the timeout for internal requests made as part of the recovery.
+  Defines the timeout for internal requests made as part of the :ref:`recovery
+  <glossary-shard-recovery>`.

 .. _indices.recovery.internal_action_long_timeout: